 It can be concluded, that the SDIs were dependent on the disease and the grapevine variety considered; the best variables selected were different from one case to another depending on the samples used in the learning task.
 Our results suggest that changes in reflectance differ by cultivar and therefore the technique can be optimized for each variety in order to obtain ideal results.
-Since more than one variety can be grown in the same vineyard area, different measurements were combined to simulate the case where grapevine varieties of the same group were grown together and the approach was tested (Marselan and Grenache measurements were combined in the "Red" group / Vermentino and Chardonnay measurements were combined in the "White" group).
-In the case where different grapevine varieties were grown together (Marselan, Grenache, Vermentino and Chardonnay were combined in the "All" group), we combined all the measurements.
+Since more than one variety can be grown in the same vineyard area, different measurements were combined to simulate the case where grapevine varieties of the same group were grown together and the approach was tested (Marselan and Grenache measurements were combined in the "Red" group / Vermentino and Chardonnay measurements were grown together (Marselan, Grenache, Vermentino and Chardonnay were combined in the "All" group), we combined all the measurements.
 More than 90% accuracy was still achieved using our new SDIs.